maerbarskiy/Resume/README.md

-# It's my first quest for Ludmila.
+# It's my first html project.
+I'm so noob, that's will be funny!

 Enjoy that!